Where now for the post-Merkel CDU? | DW | 23.11.2021

 Take a look at the beta version of dw.com.
 We're not done yet!
 Your opinion can help us make it better.

-Three candidates have declared themselves in the running to take over as the next leader of the Christian Democratic Union (CDU).
-But what are their chances, and what do they have to do make the party a force again?
+Three candidates are in the running to take over as the next leader of the Christian Democratic Union.
+But what are their chances, and what do they have to do to once again make the party a force to be reckoned with?

-Three middle-aged white Catholic men from western Germany have declared themselves the best choice to turn round the fortunes of Germany's Christian Democratic Union (CDU), the center-right party which dominated German politics since 1949, and has itself been dominated by the success of one woman for 16 years.
+Three middle-aged white Catholic men from western Germany each believe they're the best choice to turn around the fortunes of Germany's Christian Democratic Union (CDU), the center-right party which has dominated German politics since 1949 — and has itself been dominated by the success of one woman for the last 16 years.

-It is not exactly a diverse line-up, as political pundits point out.
+It is not exactly a diverse lineup, as political pundits have pointed out.

 All three are considered old boys in the Christian Democrat network, though their political careers could barely be more different.

 Merz is currently seen as the front-runner.
-He lost a bitter power struggle in the CDU against Merkel two decades ago and promptly dropped from the scene, spending years amassing a personal fortune as a high-powered business consultant, lawyer, and eventually board member for several major corporations, including wealth management colossus BlackRock.
+He lost a bitter power struggle in the CDU against Merkel two decades ago and promptly disappeared from the scene, spending years amassing a personal fortune as a high-powered business consultant, lawyer and eventually board member for several major corporations, including wealth management colossus Blackrock.

-He re-entered the political arena in 2018 when Merkel, his erstwhile nemesis, announced she would no longer be heading the party.
-Merz promptly positioned himself as a conservative neoliberal whose lucrative career outside politics gave him a populist edge against the stifling party establishment.
+Merz reentered the political arena in 2018 when Merkel, his erstwhile nemesis, announced she would no longer be heading the party.
+He promptly positioned himself as a conservative neoliberal whose lucrative career outside politics gave him a populist edge against the stifling party establishment.

-While the CDU rank-and-file adored Merz and his air of independence, party leaders twice closed ranks around their preferred more moderate candidates to succeed Merkel as chancellor: First Defense Minister Annegret Kramp-Karrenbauer, and then the hapless 2021 election candidate Armin Laschet.
+While the CDU rank and file adored Merz and his air of independence, party leaders twice closed ranks around their preferred more moderate candidates to succeed Merkel as chancellor: First they chose Defense Minister Annegret Kramp-Karrenbauer, and then the hapless 2021 election candidate Armin Laschet.

 As he presented his candidacy in Berlin, Merz made a point of underlining the importance of social policy.
-His proposed choice for CDU general secretary was 46-year-old former Berlin social affairs minister Mario Czaja who snatched the direct mandate from the Left Party in one of Berlin's less advantaged neighborhoods and is considered likely to appeal to the working-class demographic.
+His proposed choice for CDU general secretary was Mario Czaja, the 46-year-old former Berlin social affairs minister who snatched the direct mandate from the Left Party in one of Berlin's less advantaged neighborhoods and is considered likely to appeal to the working-class demographic.

+But Merkel replaced him a year later, much to Röttgen's reported disappointment, after the CDU performed poorly in a regional election in North Rhine-Westphalia, where he had been the lead candidate.

-Röttgen came third behind Merz and Laschet in the last CDU leadership race in 2020, but the 56-year-old can hope for better chances this time, particularly as he has presented himself as the liberal candidate who can blow fresh wind into a stagnant party.
-His young supporters have taken to posting selfies on social media proclaiming themselves members of the #Röttgang.
+Röttgen came third behind Merz and Laschet in the last CDU leadership race in 2020, but the 56-year-old can hope for better chances this time.
+He has presented himself as the liberal candidate who can blow fresh wind into a stagnant party.
+His young supporters have taken to posting selfies on social media, proclaiming themselves members of the #Röttgang.

 But though Röttgen might appeal to the German population at large, he is seen as less of a favorite for the CDU's some 400,000 members.